Your First Project

 fn greet(name) { PRINT f"Hello from {name}!";}

-greet("my_song");project_title and project_bpm set metadata for the project.
-You’ll replace the template code with your own music.
+greet("my_song");project_title and project_bpm set metadata for the piece.
+Everything else is

 Run the Project